The Vestry of Grace and Holy Trinity Church

 Minutes of Vestry meetings are kept at the Church.
 If you would like an electronic copy, please contact the church.

-The officers of the Church for 2021-22 are: Jodie Pully, Senior Warden; David Lewis, Junior Warden; Mary Ann Blankenship, Clerk; and Bill Shumadine, Treasurer.
+The officers of the Church for 2023-24 are: David Lewis, Senior Warden; Meredith McGuire, Junior Warden; Mary Ann Blankenship, Clerk; and Mike Joyce, Treasurer.

 Class of 2024